 Our effectiveness is demonstrated by our statistics.
 Very few clients need more than two one-hour sessions to achieve the desired result: a person fully in control of their own lives and living their own dreams.

-On record to demonstrate MEM’s effectiveness is the testimony of a medically retired American policeman, suffering with PTSD, the result of a harrowing experience in the line of duty.
-Despite the best of help he was continually fighting an urge to “end it all” with a gun in his mouth.
-After about 90 minutes of MEM work he was completely free of his emotional agony and had attained the above desired result.
-As matter of interest, be-cause of his financial position, as a humanitarian gesture I did not charge him and as we used Skype there was no overhead.
+On record to demonstrate MEM’s effectiveness is the testimony of a medically retired American policeman, suffering from PTSD, the result of a harrowing experience in the line of duty.
+Despite the best of help, he was continually fighting an urge to “end it all” with a gun in his mouth.
+After about 90 minutes of MEM work, he was completely free of his emotional agony and had attained the above-desired result.
+As a matter of interest, because of his financial position, as a humanitarian gesture, I did not charge him and as we used Skype there was no overhead.

 Difficult as it is to estimate financial costs associated with emotional disorders it is utterly impossible to estimate the human costs and it is this aspect of ignoring my research that I find the most difficult to accept.
-So-called authorities are obviously more concerned in maintaining their status, and probably their income rather than the well being of sufferers.
+So-called authorities are obviously more concerned with maintaining their status, and probably their income rather than the well-being of sufferers.
 If that were not the case they would at least examine my work.
-It reminds me of the way the revolutionary work of Semmelweis of hygiene fame was originally belittled, fought and discarded by extant authorities and how Harvey of blood stream fame was originally treated, although in his case he lived long enough to be eventually vindicated.
+It reminds me of the way the revolutionary work of Semmelweis of hygiene fame was originally belittled, fought, and discarded by extant authorities and how Harvey of bloodstream fame was originally treated, although in his case he lived long enough to be eventually vindicated.